automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Europelta.md

 # Europelta
-## Description: This early nodosaur was recently discovered in Spain.
+## This early nodosaur was recently discovered in Spain.